Espresso: Achieving higher pressures

-For decades, manufacturers endeavoured to produce a machine that could use higher pressures without the resulting coffee tasting burned.
+For decades, manufacturers endeavored to produce a machine that could use higher pressures without the resulting coffee tasting burned.
 Arduino tried, unsuccessfully, to incorporate air pumps and screw pistons.
-In 1935 in Trieste, 400 mi east of Milan, Francesco Illy registered a patent for the Illetta, a machine that used compressed air rather than steam.
+In 1935 in Trieste, Italy, Francesco Illy registered a patent for the Illetta, a machine that used compressed air rather than steam.
 Three years later in Milan, Achille Gaggia registered a patent to do the same, employing a hand-pulled, rotating piston.

 In 1947, Gaggia further developed the piston mechanism.
 The new machines contained much smaller boilers, which generated steam to push water into a receptacle.
 These were a standardized size, producing a coffee of a standardized size.
 In the receptacle, a lever-operated piston containing gears and a spring further pressurized the water up to 12 atmospheres.
 This water was shot through a coffee puck, producing a foam ("crema") out of essential oils and colloids.
 Gaggia began selling these the following year, using advertising to emphasize the lack of steam and the presence of crema.
 For the latter, the drink was marketed under the name crema caffè.
 These are typically seen as the first modern espresso machines.

 Over the next decade, workshops in Milan continued to innovate new designs.
 One of these came from the Cimbali company, which replaced springs with hydraulics.
 Like Gaggia, they attempted to market the coffee under a new name—this time, cimbalino.
 The major development came in 1961 by Ernesto Valente with the invention of the Faema E61.
 Valente had been the original manufacturer of Gaggia's 1948 machine, but their business agreement ended after disagreement over what market should be targeted: Gaggia saw espresso machines as a niche, expensive product for establishments that could afford them, while Valente saw an opportunity for a broad market with cheap machines.

 In the Faema E61, operation was mechanized, using an on-off switch to control an electric pump that pressurized water to 9 bar.
 Water was drawn directly from the plumbing, pressurized, and sent through a copper pipe inside a boiler.
-As it travelled, the water was maintained at a temperature considered by the manufacturers to be ideal for brewing.
+As it traveled, the water was maintained at a temperature considered by the manufacturers to be ideal for brewing.
 The new machine was cheap, with a "pop" design, and it came as much of Italy gained electricity for the first time.
 For the barista, there was no longer a need to pause between espressos as the boiler came back to temperature, and the horizontal boiler permitted eye-level conversation with customers.

 Italians also spread espresso culture into their East African colonies, Italian Somalia and Italian Eritrea.